-We are currently seeing a tip in the scales post lockdown which has meant that the level of suitable candidates out there is not matching the number of job roles arising.
+The level of suitable candidates out there is not matching the number of job roles arising.
 There are a number of reasons the candidate shortage is going to hit you and make your hiring process harder.
 Luckily we have some solutions.

 DOWNLOAD THE FULL PDF

 1. There isn't any overseas talent entering the country.

 An international lockdown has meant that the usual influx of talent from other countries has not filled the portion of the talent gap that it usually does.

 Border closures and flight availability mean just over 4,300 critically skilled workers have entered the country since last March.
 This has meant that some of the highly skilled workers across the creative and digital industry have not been able to come here to fill roles.

 How to get around it: This is not necessarily the end of the world, international travel will start again and there will be an influx of international talent, but until then you will have to work harder to attract the top talent that is already here, we can make it easier by tapping you into a network of established, experienced candidates that come from 22 years of being in the industry.

 2. Fewer people are swapping roles or taking the risky job moves.

 Security was key throughout the Australian lockdown.
 Transitioning to working from home and a turbulent job market has meant that employees and candidates value security above everything else.
 There has been fewer risky changes in career, more people taking permanent or long term roles rather than short contracts and JobKeeper meant that employees stayed in roles without the need to move.